-Tolerating the Intolerable….
-Calcium
+Tolerating the Intolerable… Calcium

 Proof Is In The Labeling

 Let me show you a few labels from products so that you can seek out the 3 sources of calcium (and more) hiding in plain sight while you shop for foods.
-Remember, you have to get to your local food retailers and play scavenger hunt anymore.
+Once you locate the items you won’t have to play scavenger hunt anymore.

-1) Let’s Grab A Subway
+1) Let’s Grab A Sub

 2) Loaf Of Bread

-Seek out Sara Lee’s Soft & Smooth White made with Whole Grain Bread and it has an excellent level of calcium, 25% daily value.
+Seek out Sara Lee’s Soft & Smooth White made with Whole Grain Bread.
+It offers an excellent level of calcium, actually, 25% daily value.
 Doing your body good without drinking dairy is quite easy, right?

 Tortillas (wraps) are easy ways to create fun sandwiches and they are fun to eat too.
-While I was out seeking ‘proof’, I found this particular item from Santa Fe Tortilla (Sam’s Club) with 10% calcium in it per serving.
+While I was out seeking ‘proof’, I found this particular item from Santa Fe Tortilla (Sam’s Club or on Amazon) with 10% calcium in it per serving.

 Grocery shopping makes it easier than ever to provide your family, their bones and your healthy lifestyle with calcium when you head to the bakery aisle and seek out calcium-fortified bread, bagels, muffins, and pitas.

-Go ahead and Google to start your searching for brands that offer calcium-fortified baked goods.
-Prepare for that next road trip, field game, picnic or packed lunch, with calcium-fortified bread, while providing important nutrients for healthy bone growth and reducing feeding guilt.
-Lavishly live calcium out loud as it is hiding in plain sight and ready to be consumed without a glass or a bottle!
+Be satisfied with your choices because you are providing important nutrients for healthy bone growth and reducing feeding guilt.
+Lavishly live calcium out loud as it is hiding in plain sight and ready to be consumed without a glass or a bottle! ~ Dana XO